• Twitter

 • Print business cards and have them with you at all times.
 Include your website address on them.

-• Attend practice building workshops held each year at the National Meetings in January.
+• Attend practice building workshops held at the APsA National Meetings.

 Professional Marketing

 • Work with the Media: Contact journalists that work on topics of interest to you and your practice to offer your expertise.
 Journalists are always looking for experts to interview.
-We have provided some tips here.
 You can also write a letter-to-the-editor or an op-ed and submit it to your local paper.
 Be sure to identify yourself as a psychoanalyst.
-For more tips on letter/oped writing, click here.
+For more tips on letter/op-ed writing, click here.

 • Blogging is a great way to get your name out there and express the topics and issues that are important to you and relevant to your practice.
-You can write for the APsaA Blog, contrbute to existing blogs such as those on PsychologyToday.com, PsychCentral.com, Huffington Post, NY Times Couch etc. or start your own blog.
+You can write for the APsA Blog, contribute to existing blogs such as those on PsychologyToday.com, PsychCentral.com, Huffington Post, NY Times Couch etc. or start your own blog.
 Click here for more information about blogging.

 • Use Social Media: Create a LinkedIn profile and Twitter profile and start joining the online conversations about psychoanalysis.
 On LinkedIn you can join professional groups such as the American Psychoanalytic Association group, the APA Division 39-Psychoanalysis group or the Contemporary Psychoanalysis and Neuropsychoanalysis group.
-Click here for information and tips on how to use Twitter, provided by the IPA.
+Click here for information and tips on how to use X (formerly Twitter), provided by the IPA.

 • Advertising: Consider advertising in trade journals, newsletters and alumni magazines that target potential referral populations.
 For example, an analyst specializing in divorce may want to target trade publications written for divorce attorneys.
 Consider online advertising as another medium to reach potential patients.
 When advertising it is best to target your local community whether in print or online.